Welcome to Srdjan Djurovic's research group: Psychiatric Molecular Genetics Group

 • Understanding the function of ANK3 in psychotic disorders

-• Identifying mechanisms of rare variants in population level brain imaging genetics for clinical subtyping in neurodevelopmental disorders
+• Identifying mechanisms of rare genetic variants in population level brain imaging genetics for clinical subtyping in neurodevelopmental disorders

 • Prediction of longitudinal outcome and brain phenotype by polygenic risk scores